Lidar is used to detect potential obstacles that present hazards to air navigation.

 Federal agencies, state and local governments, tribes, academic institutions and the private sector are eligible to submit pre-proposals.
 Reference materials associated with the Broad Agency Announcement are available on this website.

 The first round of awards resulting from the USGS Broad Area Announcement (BAA) for the 3D Elevation Program (3DEP) offered partnership funding to 29 proposals in 26 States and Territories.
 The FY15 body of work is expected to result in the influx of more than 95,000 square miles of public domain lidar point cloud data and derived elevation products into the 3DEP program.

-More information about the FY 2015 BAA Awards visit: BAA Awards
+More information about the FY14 opportunity which resulted in the FY15 awards visit: BAA Awards

 Applications - A Few Examples